ABOUT TROTTA TRANSLATIONS

 I'm Kelsey Trotta, owner of Trotta Translations, and I offer over a decade of Spanish, Portuguese, Italian, and French to English translation, interpretation, and marketing experience, as well as seven years of transcreation and localization experience.
-From translating vital records to contracts to your small business marketing materials, my mission is to help translate your and your family's American dream into reality from start to finish.
+Whether you're a business owner looking to expand into the American market or an individual needing translation and interpretation services for immigration purposes, my mission is to help translate your American dream into reality from start to finish.

-I hold a B.A. in Spanish from University of Michigan, spent an extended period of time working in Brazil, and received training at the Alliance Française in Paris and the Dante Alighieri Society of Michigan.
+I hold a B.A. in Spanish from University of Michigan, spent an extended period of time working in Brazil, and received training at the Alliance Française in Paris, Strasbourg, and Chicago, the Dante Alighieri Society of Michigan, and the Scuola Palazzo Malvisi in Ravenna.